behradkoohy/summerleague/index.md

 | _Listen Closely, Jamie's trying to shout_  	| 0    	| 0     	| 0      	| 0  	| 0  	| 0  	| 0          	|

 ## Fixtures
+These dates may change, I'll try my best to keep them correct but check with captains!
+Home team is in maroon, away team is in white.
+All teams need to provide an umpire for another game on the same day.

 **29th April**
 14:30 - Bern Baby Burn vs Dudson isn't here so we'll cheat instead
 16:00 - Jeff's Juveniles vs George Deserves Emminsipation

 **1st May**